knpuniversity/phpunit/knpu/full-mock2.md

 ## The Bug: Unsaved Enclosure

-Ok, there's more bug hiding inside `EnclosureBuilderService`.
+Ok, there's one more bug hiding inside `EnclosureBuilderService`.
 The *whole* point of the method is that we can call it and it will create the `Enclosure` *and* save it to the database.
 But look!
 That never happens!
 We inject the entity manager... and then... never use it!
 Whoops!